-The problem of computing the η -core numbers for all vertices is called η -core decomposition.
-The solution proposed in [9] is provided in Algorithm 1.
-Algorithm 1 shares the similar idea with deterministic core decomposition, and the pseudocode is self-explanatory.
-The key steps in the algorithm are computing (line 1) and updating (line 8) the η -degrees of the vertices.
+the similar idea with deterministic core decomposition, and the pseudocode is self-explanatory.
+The key steps in the algorithm are computing (line 1) and updating (line 8) the $\eta$ -degrees of the vertices.
 We introduce their details below.

-η -Degree Computation.
-To compute the η -degree, we first present the following equation:
+$\eta$ -Degree Computation.
+To compute the $\eta$ -degree, we first present the following equation: